gvisoc/python-project-template/README.md

 ## Clone and play with this repository
 Clone this repository to start.

 Initialise the Python virtual environment and all these helper tools.
 1. Install all the dependencies preconfigured in this repo by executing `poetry install`
-2. Change the line `language-version: python3.9` in `.pre-commit-config.yaml` so that it matches the version under the line `[requires]` of the newly created `Pipfile`
+2. Check that the line `language-version: python3.9` in `.pre-commit-config.yaml` still matches the version under the line `[tool.poetry.dependencies]` of the file `pyproject.toml`; this might have been updated by the previous command.
+If needed, update the line accordingly.
 3. Run `poetry run pre-commit install` to set up your hooks in your `.git/`
 4. Update the versions of Flake8 and Black that are wrapped by pre-commit, by running `poetry run pre-commit autoupdate`

 ## Try it Out
-Have a look to the Python code inside the `example` module, `hello.py`, which includes a function called `inc`:
+Have a look to the Python code inside the `example` module, `example/hello.py`, which includes a function called `inc`:

 ```Python
 def inc(i):